 The most popular fall-back option for students who didn’t hit their target grades is to try and find an alternative university place through Clearing.
-This is a popular option and, by this time of year, university places available for the upcoming academic session tend to be scarce, so if you want to pursue Clearing as an option then you will need to move quickly.
-Many students doing this begin making calls as soon as they receive their results.
+By this time of year, university places available for the upcoming academic session are limited, so if you want to pursue Clearing then you will need to move quickly.
+Many students begin making calls as soon as they receive their results.

 Ideally, you should be thinking about Clearing in advance of your A level results so that you are prepared if it is something you decide to pursue.
 This would mean having some back up options prepared, so that you know which universities and courses you would be interested in considering if they happen to be available through Clearing.